Sanity is overrated.

 ...Not that I, you know, kept track of his hoodies or anything.
 I just saw the name on the back.
 That was all.
 And under no circumstances did my heart skip a beat when I saw those letter printed in bold red.
 Nope.
 And under no circumstances did I immediately conceive a mental image of that name's owner, shirtless on a broomstick and dripping in Nutella.
 Not at all.
 Because that would be weird!
 Anyway.

 “Sleeping,” I responded automatically to Dom's question, checking my watch as I spoke.
 It was quarter to two.
 Teenaged boys and their REM cycles, they never ceased to amaze me.

 “How are you guys?”
 Freddy murmured.
 His voice was light and easy, but I couldn’t resist the scowl crawling onto my face nevertheless.

 “Who?
 Me and Potter?
 Never better,” I said casually, though as much as I tried to seem nonchalant, I was, in fact, very chalant.
 Very chalant indeed.
 “I told him off at his birthday party, so yesterday it was his turn to yell at me.
 Now we’re even.”

 “Really?
 Are you serious?”
 Freddy moaned, looking up from the table to exchange a pained glance with Dom.

 I shrugged casually, pouring myself a cup of tea from the kettle.
 “Oh, I don’t know...
-Something about the universe being centered on me, and how I always have to be the one to save the day.
+Something about my rampant narcissism and the way I always have to be the one to save the day.
 His words, not mine.”

-“Do you know how awkward it is for us to watch you guys fight?”
+“Do you know how frustrating it is for us to watch you guys fight?”
 Freddy whined, puppy dog eyes big and pleading.